-Even though the worship of Yahweh may have become the state religion in Judah and possibly Israel, people still worshipped other gods.
+The worship of Yahweh may have become the state religion in Judah and possibly Israel but people still worshipped other gods.
 The Hebrew Bible testifies of tensions between those who worshipped other deities alongside Yahweh and those insisting on worshipping Yahweh alone.
-But even those insisting on worshipping Yahweh alone, still believed that the other gods existed.
+Those insisting on worshipping Yahweh alone, still believed that the other gods existed.
 As Yahweh had become the primary deity, El became a generic word for god, and Asherah then became Yahweh’s wife.

-Judaism gradually became monotheist under the influence of Zoroastrianism.
+At the same time, Judaism gradually became monotheist under the influence of Zoroastrianism.
 The prophet Zoroaster believed in a single good creator god and an opposite evil power.
-The Jews probably were henotheists at first.
-It means that they believed in other gods but only worshipped Yahweh.
+The Jews probably were henotheists at first, which means that they believed in other gods but only worshipped Yahweh.
 It is expressed, for example, in the commandment that you shall have no other gods before me rather than you shall believe there is only one God.
-Most of the Hebrew Bible has a henotheist perspective.4 Zoroastrianism was widespread in the Middle East.
+Most of the Hebrew Bible has a henotheist perspective.
+Zoroastrianism was widespread in the Middle East.
 This religion influenced Judaism by bringing in monotheism, messiahs, free will, heaven and hell, and Satan.
 Zoroastrianism not only affected Judaism.
 Some of the Greek philosophers around 400 BC were also monotheists.

-The survival of the Jews and their religion has been hanging by a thread for a long time.
-More than 2,500 years later, the Jews are still a people, so building a sense of peoplehood around a religion proved to be a successful long-term survival strategy.
+The survival of the Jews and their religion has been hanging by a thread for a long time, but after more than 2,500 years, the Jews are still a people, so their nation-building project around their religion proved to be a successful long-term survival strategy.
 The Jews even managed to rebuild their nation.
-The odds of this happening were zero from the outset, but it has happened nonetheless.
 It is also remarkable that Judaism stood at the cradle of Christianity and Islam.
-In a controlled virtual reality, it may not be a historical accident but part of a scheme.
+And so, the Jews have played a central role in world history.
+It is an impressive feat considering their numbers.